-- Countries Select the country or countries from the drop-down list, or click the light bulb icon on the right to open a window with saved selections for Africa, Antarctica, Asia, Europe, North America, Oceania and South America. - Graphs Size Select a predefined dimension or enter a custom one in the "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graphs Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title. - Graph Options - Stack Sensors Select to generate a single stacked country graph for all selected Sensors. - Stack Countries Select to show a single graph for multiple countries.
+- Countries Select the country or countries from the drop-down list, or click the light bulb icon on the right to open a window with saved selections for continents and world regions. - Graphs Size Select a predefined dimension or enter a custom one in the "<X> x <Y>" format, where <X> and <Y> are the X-axis and Y-axis pixels. - Graphs Title Graphs can have an automatically-generated title for the "Auto" option or no title for the "None" option, or you can enter your own text to be rendered as a title.

+- Stack Sensors Select to generate a single stacked country graph for all selected Sensors. - Stack Countries Select to show a single graph for multiple countries.